Krydo1337/Krydo1337/README.md

 * Currently training as an IT Specialist for System Integration<br>
 * Enthusiastic about Artificial Intelligence, automation, and new technologies<br>
 * Interested in networking, cloud computing, and cybersecurity<br>
-* Always learning and improving my coding & troubleshooting skills
+* Always learning and improving my coding & troubleshooting skills<br>
+* Experimenting with some Homelab and Smarthome-Stuff.

 ## Technologies & Tools